CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

     Preparers are used to modify or add arguments before a request is sent.

     Example:
-    Preparers are commonly used to add authentication headers, or to dynamically set route parameters (e.g., filling in path variables from the instance attributes).
+    Preparers are commonly used to add authentication headers or to dynamically set route parameters (e.g., filling in path variables from the instance attributes).

 - **Finalizers**